Tuesday, July 14, 2009

 Air Pollution and other stuff

-Lately i've been thinking a lot about air pollution.
+Lately I've been thinking a lot about air pollution.
 What kind of sicknesses are directly linked from it.
-A check on wikipedia defines air pollution as :
+A check on Wikipedia defines air pollution as :

-.." the introduction of chemicals, particulate matter, or biological materials that cause harm or discomfort to humans or other living organisms, or damages the natural environment, into the atmosphere."
+.." the introduction of chemicals, particulate matter, or biological materials that cause

 Tuesday, January 13, 2009